emscripten-core/emscripten/site/source/docs/porting/pthreads.rst

 different threads.

 When a JS library function is marked as both ``__proxy: 'sync'`` and ``__async:
+'auto'``, it is expected to return a promise
-'auto'`` (see :ref:`Marking JS library functions as async <marking_async_functions>`) the calling thread will block until the async operation on the main thread is completed (i.e. the returned promise is resolved).
+(see :ref:`Marking JS library functions as async <marking_async_functions>`).
+The calling thread will block until the async operation on the main thread is completed (i.e. the returned promise is resolved), and the value that the promise resolves to will be returned to the caller.
 This allows functions that would require :ref:`ASYNCIFY` (when called from the main browser thread) to be called without :ref:`ASYNCIFY` from a background thread.
 In other words, background threads can block on proxied work even without :ref:`ASYNCIFY`